A - Z of Useful Information for Parents

 Our school policy promotes positive interaction between students in and out of the classroom.
 Bullying is not tolerated.
 Teachers supervise students in the playground during lunch and recess and proactive learning in the classroom encourages students to be aware of how they are treating others.

 Remember that the occasional conflict or harsh word is not defined as “bullying” but rather, inappropriate behaviour that needs to be addressed.
-See our Bullying Prevention Policy and Student Engagement and Inclusion Policy (on our website) for further details.
+See our Bullying Prevention Policy and Student Wellbeing and Engagement Policy (on our website) for further details.

 All schools are legally required to have policies and practices in place to promote child safety.
 Laburnum P.S. is a child safe school and all staff, visitors and volunteers are expected to play an important role in ensuring a child safe environment.
 The school’s child safety practices, including the child safety Code of Conduct, can be found on the school website under Our School/Planning and Policies, or by contacting our office.

-All visitors, including parents who are here after 9:15 am or before 3:15 pm (except for assembly) are required to report to the office.
+All visitors, including parents who are here after 9:15 am or before 3:15 pm (except for assembly) are required to sign in at the office.

-Volunteers are required to have a currrent Working with Children Check (see details on page 24).
+Volunteers are required to have a currrent Working with Children Check (see details on page 24) and provide this to the office.

 Class Parent Scheme

-Each class has a volunteer Parent Representative whose responsibilities range from organising social activities for the parents and children of a class, to organising parent help for reading rosters.
+Each class has a volunteer Parent Representative whose responsibilities range from organising social activities for the parents and children of a class, to organising parent help.
 This is usually at the request of the class teacher.

 Clothing and Belongings